curl/everything-curl/http-requests.md

     curl --time-cond "Sun, 12 Sep 2004 15:05:58 -0700" https://www.example.org/file.html

 curl can also get the time stamp off a local file as a shortcut.
-No need to download the file again if it hasn't changed on the server, right?
-If the string doesn't match a time or date, curl checks if there's a file named like that, and if so gets the time from it's modification time.
+No need to download the file again if it has not changed on the server, right?
+If the string does not match a time or date, curl checks if there's a file named like that, and if so gets the time from it's modification time.

     curl --time-cond file https://www.example.org/file.html -o file